Kidney Cancer

 • Single-incision laparoscopic nephrectomy: UC San Diego Health was one of the first centers in the world to develop this procedure.
 The procedure is also associated with faster recovery and less pain.

-• Robotic laparoscopic nephrectomy: The procedure is performed with a robotic-assist surgical system and has certain benefits for select patients.
+• Robotic laparoscopic nephrectomy: The procedure is performed with a robotic-assisted surgical system and has certain benefits for select patients.

 Scarless Surgeries